davidlidebrandt/milestone-project-2/README.md

 ## UX

-The "Nerko One" font was uses throughout the project to give the site a game-like look.
-The icons were chosen based on the time of the year and hoped to give the user some extra entertainment.
-The colors were chosen to give the game som liveliness without being too intrusive.
+The purpuose of the project is to create a basic memory game where the user is tasked to find pairs of cards.
+The user starts the game, all cards are presented and the user can click on the cards to reveale their value.
+Another main feature of the game will be that a timer counts down from a certain value and if no pair of cards is found before it runs out the game will be lost.
+The game is intended to be both entertaining and useful by testing and training the users memory and abilaty to handle the stress of the timer that counts down.

 The developer's goal is to showcase a wide variety of software development skills.
 By using both custom HTML, CSS and JavaScript, as well as libraries as JQuery and Bootstrap the developer wish to show proficiency in both writing